learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 ## The Alternate Hypothesis

-In this example the alternative hypothesis is that there is in fact a mean difference in blood pressure between the treatment and control groups.
+In this example, the alternative hypothesis is that there is in fact a mean difference in blood pressure between the treatment and control groups.

 >**$H_{1}$ (2-tailed): The parameter of interest, our mean difference between treatment and control, is different than zero.**